Codecademy/docs/content/html/concepts/semantic-html/terms/time/time.md

 ---
 Title: '<time>'
-Description: 'Represents a specific date, time or duration.
-It can take a ```datetime``` attribute that makes it machine-readable'
+Description: 'Represents a time-related piece of information and can take a `datetime` attribute that makes it machine-readable'
 Subjects:
   - 'Web Development'
   - 'Web Design'